Indian locomotive class WCAM-3: History

+Background

 The WCAM-3 locomotives were developed after Central Railways faced a massive locomotive crisis in the 1990s.
 During this period, many of the WCM locomotives, which began to show their age, suffered several failures.
 As a result, CR had a tough time in maintaining train schedules, which led to the demand for a locomotive similar to the WCAM-2/2P, which was already successful in the Western Railways.
 Thus the WCAM-3 was introduced along with the WCAG-1, with more power and traction.

 The locomotive class was jointly developed by RDSO and BHEL in 1997.
-Components were shared with the WCAG-1 locos (see below).
-Co-Co fabricated bogies (High-Adhesion—shwered with WCAG-1, WAG-7, WDG-2, etc.) with secondary suspension.
-Monocoque underframe.
-Air brakes were original equipment.
+Components were shared with the WCAG-1 locos (see below), such as High-Adhesion fabricated bogies shared with other locomotives such as the WCAG-1, WAG-7 and WDG-2, with secondary suspension, Monocoque underframe, and Air brakes as original equipment.
 They were originally manufactured under a BOLT (build-own-lease-transfer) contract with BHEL, and were probably still owned by BHEL rather than by IR.
-Axle-hung, nose-suspended, force ventilated, taper roller bearings Speed control by tap changers in AC mode and resistance notching in DC mode.
-Motors can be placed in different series-parallel combinations.
-Auxiliaries from Elgi, S F India, Best, Gresham & Craven, etc.
+Additionally, they have axle-hung, nose-suspended, force ventilated, taper roller bearings Speed control by tap changers in AC mode and resistance notching in DC mode.
+Motors can be placed in different series-parallel combinations, with auxiliaries from Elgi, S F India, Best, Gresham & Craven, etc.

-Static converter from ACEC for auxiliary supply.
+The locomotive features a static converter from ACEC for auxiliary supply.
 In DC mode, rheostatic braking by self-excitation of traction motors available until 17 km/h.
-Elgi compressor, other auxiliaries from S F India.
-Rated for 105 km/h in DC mode and AC mode.Traction motor configurations as in the WCAM-1/2 and WAM-4 (all 6 in series, 2S 3P, or all parallel—the latter was the only one used under AC traction, enforced now by modifications to the locos).
+It has an elgi compressor, other auxiliaries from S F India.
+They have been rated to run at 105 km/h in DC mode and AC mode.Traction motor configurations as in the WCAM-1/2 and WAM-4 (all 6 in series, 2S 3P, or all parallel—the latter was the only one used under AC traction, enforced now by modifications to the locos).